joelparkerhenderson/demo-swift-carthage/README.md

 1. See the results if you like.

-  * You now have a new directory `Carthage` that contains the Build directory and the framework files.
+  * There is a new file `Cartfile.resolved` that lists the framework and its exact version number.

-  * You now have a new file `Cartfile.resolved` that lists the framework and its exact version number.
+  * There is a new directory `Carthage`.
+This contains the `Build` directory and the framework files.

     $ ls -1
     Cartfile